 My young friend Audrey and I made some slight changes to Dorie’s base recipe.
-We’ve thickened the graham crust on the bottom and doesn’t let it ride up the sides.
-We also top the cake with a creamy sour cream topping and serves it with a tangy bright raspberry sauce.
+We’ve thickened the graham cracker crust on the bottom and don’t let it ride up the sides.
+We also top the cake with a creamy sour cream topping and serve it with a tangy bright raspberry sauce.

 Many thanks to Dorie for graciously allowing us to share her recipe with you!

 Perfect Cheesecake Recipe

 Recipe adapted from Dorie Greenspan's Baking: From My Home to Yours.
 Published with permission from author.

 - 1 3/4 cups (230g) of Graham cracker crumbs (from about 15 Graham crackers)

 - 2 Tbsp sugar

 - 4 Tbsp plus 1 teaspoon (60g) unsalted butter (if using salted butter, omit the pinch of salt), melted

 - 2 pounds cream cheese (900 g), room temperature